+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Firmware Version in the Main Menu, then press the ENTER

+button.

-- - The Firmware Version screen displays. - The screen shows the Scan Tool's current firmware version, bootloader version and database version. - 2.
-Press the M button to return to the Main Menu.
+- The Firmware Version screen displays.

+- The screen shows the Scan Tool's current firmware version, bootloader version and database version.

+- Press the M button to return to the Main Menu.